Halsyon/Halsyon/README.md

 ### I welcome you to my page 👋

 I'm a software developer.
-I am currently working on developing client-server Java applications.
+I am currently working on developing client-server Java or Kotlin applications.

 #### My projects: